 Jujube has been used to alleviate stress, reduce inflammation, and enhance immune health for centuries in traditional Chinese medicine.
-Read on to learn more about the health benefits of jujube, as well as its other uses, interactions, and risks.
+Read on to learn more about the potential health benefits of this fruit, as well as its other uses, interactions, and risks.

-Jujube (Ziziphus jujuba) is a fruit-bearing plant first domesticated in South Asia around 9000 BCE.
-Jujube is known by more than 40 names around the world, being “red date” and “Chinese date” the most common.
+Jujube (Ziziphus jujuba) is a fruit-bearing plant first domesticated in South Asia around 9,000 B.C.
+Jujube is known by more than 40 names around the world, being “red date” and “Chinese date” the most common ones in English.
 The two most popular varieties are Li and Lang.

-Jujube is still used today to treat digestive disorders, high blood pressure, inflammation, fever, insomnia, and skin infections.
-More recently, jujube has been used in the food industry as a food additive and flavoring [R].
+Traditionally used in Chinese medicine, Jujube is still used today to treat digestive disorders, high blood pressure, inflammation, fever, insomnia, and skin infections.
+More recently, jujube has been used in the food industry as a food additive and flavoring .

-- Apigenin: with anti-cancer and anti-inflammatory activities [R, R].
+- Apigenin: with anti-cancer and anti-inflammatory activities [3, 4]

-- Spinosyn: A C-glycoside with sedative properties [R, R].
+- Spinosyn: a C-glycoside with sedative properties [7, 8]

-- Oleanolic acid: Also known as oleanic acid, a compound with antitumor, antiviral, and anti-HIV properties [R, R].
+- Oleanolic acid: also known as oleanic acid, this compound has potential antiviral and antitumor properties [9, 10]

-- Ursolic acid: with anti-inflammatory and antitumor activities which may heal liver injury [R, R].
+- Ursolic acid: with anti-inflammatory, liver-protective, and antitumor activities [9, 11]

 - Pomolic acid: with anti-inflammatory and anticancer potential

-- Sanjoinine A: An alkaloid with anti-anxiety effects [R].
+- Sanjoinine A: an alkaloid with anti-anxiety effects

 - Oleic acid: a fatty acid abundant in olive oil that promotes heart health

-- Ziziphin: A compound unique to jujube leaves that blocks human taste receptors for sweetness [R].
+- Ziziphin: a compound unique to jujube leaves that blocks the human taste receptors for sweetness

 - Vitamins B1, B2 (riboflavin), B3 (niacin), B6, A, C, and E